-The purpose of zoning is to indicate to property owners and the general public the types of development which the Council considers most appropriate in each land use category.
-The land use zoning objectives are detailed below and shown on the Land Use Zoning Map.
+The purpose of zoning is to indicate to property owners and the general public the types of development that the Council considers most appropriate in each land use category.
+The land use zoning objectives are detailed below and shown on Appendix 1, Map 1: Land Use Zoning.
 It is the intention of the Council that the zoning of particular areas for a particular use will not in itself exclude other uses in that area provided they are compatible with the dominant use.